Sharp Thresholds in Random Simple Temporal Graphs: Introduction

 \subsection{Significance of the results}

-From the point of view of static graphs, there is no distinction between properties (2), (3), (4), and (5), even in the deterministic case.
-Indeed, as soon as a node $u$ can reach all other nodes, we obtain by transitivity and symmetry of the reachability relation that every node can reach all others (through $u$, for example), and a spanning tree of $n-1$ edges (which is a size-optimal connected spanning subgraph) exists unconditionally.
-All these properties occur at $p=(1+o(1))\log n / n$ in the Erd{\H{o}}s–R{\'e}nyi model.
-Property (1), on the other hand, is known to occur before, but without obeying a sharp threshold \cite[Section 2.2]{FK16}.
-In view of this context, the fact that the temporal analogs of the first four properties occur at three distinct thresholds and that these thresholds are all sharp is quite significant.
-These thresholds can be seen as a fine-grained measure of the discrepancy between static and temporal connectivity.
+In static graphs, no distinction exists between properties (2), (3), and (4).
+If a node $u$ can reach all the others, then by transitivity and symmetry of the reachability relation, every node can reach all the others.
+Furthermore, spanning trees of $n-1$~edges exist unconditionally.
+In standard Erd{\H{o}}s–R{\'e}nyi graphs, all these properties occur at the same point of the densification process, namely at~$p=\log n / n$ \cite{EvolutionRandomGraphs1960}.
+As for Property (1), it occurs gradually before that point, without obeying a sharp threshold (see, e.g.,~\cite[Section 2.2]{FK16}).
+In view of these results, the fact that the temporal versions of the four properties occur at three distinct (and sharp) thresholds is quite remarkable.
+This can be seen as a fine-grained measure of the discrepancy between static and temporal reachability.

+Conceptually, our results regarding the existence of spanners also admit a quite remarkable interpretation.
+Recall that the existence of linear spanners, and even subquadratic spanners, is not deterministically guaranteed in temporal graphs, as witnessed by infinite families of adversarial graphs in~\cite{KKK02} and~\cite{AF16} (respectively).
+These \emph{obstructions} to the existence of linear (and even sparse) spanners establish a fundamental difference between static and temporal reachability.
+Our results show that this difference does not hold probabilistically.
+In particular, our result on the existence of nearly optimal spanners,